tjdevries/vim-vertex/README.md

 ## TODO

+- Implement a configurable save point for the marker dictionary
 - Integrate with Git, so that the vertices will be placed in the right location after someone else has made changes to the files.
-- Continue to add to the README.
-My intro is unconvincing in my opinion :(

 ## Testing

-Attempting to write tests with Vader.
-I am working on making sure it works well on Travis as well (this is my first project using it).
+I am using Vader as my testing suite.
+You can see the tests in the `test` folder.